 We know that true education is about more than what goes on in the classroom, so our student-centered focus helps you learn more about yourself and others.
 WVU’s first year courses, faculty members, and resident assistants guide students through the first year.
 WVUp All Night provides free food and fun activities every weekend.
 Our modern Student Recreation Center has 177,000 square feet of weight/fitness equipment; two pools, an elevated jogging track, basketball, volleyball, racquetball courts, a whirlpool that seats 20, and a 50-foot indoor climbing wall.
 Other great facilities include the Downtown Library Complex and the Life Sciences Building.
 WVU combines benefits such as over 300 different student organizations to join and a diverse student body with a safe campus located in a town ranked as the ”#1 Small City in America.”
 In West Virginia, WVU is the only school that offers all of these opportunities, and you would be hard-pressed to find this many opportunities anywhere.

-In addition to the PROMISE Scholarship, you may be eligible for other institutional scholarships.
-We are partnering with the state to make sure that you have ample resources to pursue your degree at WVU.
+In addition to Promise, you may be eligible for other institutional scholarships.
+We are partnering with the state to make sure you have ample resources to pursue your degree at WVU.
 We are committed to helping you reach your educational goals without burdening you with excessive student loan debt.
-You may receive your institutional scholarship in addition to PROMISE (some exceptions may exist).
+You may receive your institutional scholarship in addition to Promise (a few exceptions may exist).

 Here’s how it works – your total bill for tuition, fees, and housing (if applicable) is calculated.
-Then, we deduct the amount of your PROMISE Scholarship and any other financial aid from the amount you owe.
-If your scholarships and other funds exceed the amount of your bill, you will receive a refund check that can be used for other expenses, such as textbooks, meals, laundry, etc.
+Then, we deduct the amount of your Promise Scholarship and any other financial aid from the amount you owe.
+If your scholarships and other funds exceed the amount of your bill, you will receive a refund that can be used for other expenses, such as textbooks, food, laundry, etc.

-If you are curious about the world and find challenges exciting, the University Honors College is where you belong.
+If you are curious about the world and find challenges exciting, the Honors College is where you belong.
 Our Honors students are just like you: they need to know more, stay active, and take academic risks.
-In the University Honors College you discover new ideas and surpass your goals.
-Freshmen are considered for admission based on ACT or SAT scores, high school GPA, and completion of an essay.
-For more information, visit www.honors.wvu.edu, email firstname.lastname@example.org , o r phone 304-293-2100.
+In the Honors College you discover new ideas and surpass your goals.
+Freshmen are considered based on ACT or SAT scores, high school GPA, and completion of an essay.
+For more information, visit the WVU Honors College website, email email@example.com, or call 304-293-2100.